Center for High Achievement & Scholarly Engagement

 Bruce and Lucy Gerstein Holocaust Education Travel Fund

 Dr. David Gerstein has established an endowed fund, named in honor of his parents, at Butler University that will support travel and research related to the study of the Jewish Holocaust.
 This year's award will support travel and research related to the study of the Jewish Holocaust and is open to undergraduate students of all majors.
 Dr. Gerstein personally expressed an enthusiasm for a variety of uses for the fund.

 Congratulations to Ben Kessler (Health Sciences) and Alea Rashid (Business) for being co-recipients of this year's award.
-They will both present on their research on Monday, October 29th from 7-8 pm in PB 156.
-The event is free and open to the public.
+They both present on their research on Monday, October 29th from 7-8 pm in PB 156.
+Thanks to everyone who attended!

 2016-17 RECIPIENT AND PUBLIC PRESENTATION: